 Can I use green wood for smoking?

 The short answer to that is, yes green wood can be used for smoking.
-However, when it comes to the taste green wood gives to food, the jury is out.
-Some feel it gives food a great taste while others say, not so much.
+However, when it comes to the taste green wood gives to food, the jury is still out.
+Some feel it gives food a great taste while others say, not so much, it actually ruins it.
 Here are some opinions to explore.

 On the other hand, chef Bobby Flay is known to use green wood in his recipes.
 He advocates its use in his Throwdown events.